ezirmusitua/playground/README.md

 ### python.http.server
 Learn to user python stand library: http.server in py3.6 Include an more flexible HttpServer(encapsulation of original http server)

+### python.metaclass
+What is metaclass in python and how to use it